postmanlabs/labs-docs/src/pages/docs/api-security/security-warnings/openapi3.md

     url: "https://blog.postman.com/security-warnings-during-api-validation/"
 search_keyword: "api security, api schema, security warnings, schema validation, security validation, api security audit, api security scan, api schema vulnerabilities, security audit,openapi 3.0"
 ---

-In Postman, we highly recommend you to follow Security warnings at the API definition stage of API development.
-This set of warnings can be used to govern the security posture of any API definition in the OpenAPI 3.0 format.
-A security warning does not mean that your API schema is broken; it indicates that there are potential security risks to which your API is vulnerable.
-Postman will highlight these security warnings and help you understand their implications and possible ways to patch the warnings.

-For more information on API Schemas, see [Validating your API Schemas](/docs/designing-and-developing-your-api/validating-elements-against-schema/).

-> Security warnings are available for OpenAPI 3.0 and [OpenAPI 2.0](/docs/api-security/security-warnings/openapi2/) schemas.

 You can use Postman to identify any potential security misses when your API is defined.